agorman/resync/README.md

 - Systemd service file
 - Create rpm
 - Create deb
-- More persistence and logging layers
+- More persistence layers
+- More notifiers
+- More logggers